-But now, we’re on the brink of a potential transport shift in Tasmania that will improve first and last-mile connections to and from public transport.
+But now, we’re witnessing a transport shift in Tasmania that will improve first and last-mile connections to and from public transport.

 The key to this shift?
 Personal mobility devices (PMD), such as e-scooters, e-skateboards and segways, which are powered by a small, chargeable electric motor similar to e-bikes*.